arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 Unfortunately, dishonesty and misrepresentation have become a core and recurring theme of North American conservative politics and politicians.
 I will discuss this sad state of affairs in both Canada and the U.S., by touching on a few demonstrative examples.

 Lying is not a good thing.
 Lying deceives people.
-Lying breaks trust.
-God hates lying.
+Lying breaks trust. {# in a different para with quotes?
+God hates lying. #}

 While all politicians (and _all people_ in general) might lie to a certain extent, the pestilence of lying has become particularly extreme, thematic, and all-too-common, among ***conservative politicians***.
 Moreover, the manner in which conservative politicians use their speech – the persistent compulsive lying, the abusive language and invective, and an utter disregard for truthfulness – has had a corrupting influence on political culture in North America.